5 Ways to Write an Achievement-Based Executive Resume

 5. Highlight something you initiated voluntarily.

 Recruiters always have an eye out for self-starters.
-After all, once you get to a certain level the last thing they want is someone who needs to be micro-managed.
+After all, once you get to a certain level, the last thing they want is someone who needs to be micro-managed.

 This is why you should highlight projects that you initiated yourself.
 Did you get new business on your own?
 Did you volunteer to put the company 5k together?
 Are you mentoring other employees out of the goodness of your heart?
 These are all great examples of how you set out to achieve things on your own.

-Writing an achievements based resume is a great way to highlight why you’re a great fit for the job.
-By highlighting your successes you give the recruiter exactly what he’s looking for right off the bat.
+Writing an achievements-based resume is a great way to highlight why you’re a great fit for the job.
+By highlighting your successes, you give the recruiter exactly what he’s looking for right off the bat.

-For more tips on how to write your resume sign up for our No-Cost How to Design a Powerful Resume to Land Six-Figure Interviews and Get the Offer! masterclass online training session.
+For more tips on how to write your resume, sign up for our No-Cost "How to Design a Powerful Resume to Land Six-Figure Interviews and Get the Offer!" on-demand masterclass training session.

-Reserve your seat here: https://chameleonresumes.com/execrestraining
+Reserve your seat here: freeexecresumetraining.com

 Be Well!